 If you sense God has more for your life, 21 Days of Prayer is a great place to start believing Him for all that He has for you.
 As you practice seeking Him first, He will move on your behalf like never before.
 You will start to see the power of prayer impact your relationships, work, family, and every area of your life.
 Whether you join us in person or online, we would love for you to be part of 21 Days of Prayer.

-During the January season of 21 Days of Prayer, we encourage fasting as a spiritual next step that can bring clarity and revelation into your life.
+During the January & August seasons, we encourage fasting as a spiritual next step that can bring clarity and revelation into your life.
 You can also choose to fast at other times of the year as you seek God.

 The goal of fasting is to draw nearer to God.
 Biblical fasting always has to do with eliminating distractions for a spiritual purpose; it hits the reset button of our soul and renews us from the inside out.
 It also enables us to celebrate the goodness and mercy of God and prepares our hearts for all the good things God desires to bring into our lives.
 Remember, your personal fast should present a level of challenge, but it is very important to know your body, your options, and, most importantly, to seek God in prayer and follow what the Holy Spirit leads you to do.